zeroknowledgediscovery/xtest2/instructions.md

-# Discover a Generative Materials Geometry with Blind Functional Utility — No Hyperparameter Tuning
+# Discover a Generative Materials Geometry with Blind Functional Utility with No Hyperparameter Tuning

 ## Scientific task